simonauner/tiny-chat/README.md

 ## TODO

+-   Sort chat channels after updated or per alphabetical name
--   Service for date formatting
+-   ✅Service for date formatting
+-   Add Web share API
 -   ✅Service for getting and setting user info in localstorage
 -   ✅Shrink the JS size!
 -   ✅Keep global state if user has added username